 What is your subconscious mind?

-You couldn’t get into the zone (the flow state of mind) since you wouldn’t be concentrating on survival.
+You couldn’t get into the zone (the flow state of mind) because you’d forget about running all the aspects of survival.
 Therefore, that would also mean instant death.
 Well, that went dark fast!
 But it’s the truth.

 - It controls 95% of your behaviors.